TomPace101/nanopore_diffusion/notes.md

 _ISSUE_ should Request validation (jsonschema) happen at init, or just prior to run?
 If you delay it until run, execution of other requests may start before the errors are found.
+Also, that would require subclasses to perform the validation as well.
 If you do it at init, it requires requests to be fully formed at creation.
 That is, you can't "build up" a request from top-down.
 You have to do it bottom-up.